MeherNaaz19/Flight-Booking-System/README.md

-# SkyWay ✈️ — Flight Booking System
+# SkyWay ✈️ : A Flight Booking System

 A full-featured flight booking web application built as part of an **AI-Assisted Coding course** using GitHub Copilot.
 Prompts were used to generate and refine code within VS Code.